codeBelt/sjs-base-model/README.md

 ```

 ## BaseModel Properties
-There a couple of properties on the `BaseModel`.
+There are a couple of properties on the `BaseModel`.
 If you call the `.toJSON();` method on the model it will remove all `sjs-base-model` specific properties.

 #### sjsId
 Each `sjs-base-model` that is created has a unique model id.
 You can access it by the `sjsId` property.